NYPL/dp-python/lessons/environment/3_editingcode.md

 * Linting Python in VS Code
 * Extending VS Code functions

+## Before This Lesson

+* Make sure Visual Studio Code is added to your path
+* Update your homebrew with `brew update`
+* Make sure `pyenv` is working correctly

 ## Using a Text Editor for Code

 There are two extremes of software for coding.